gedaipek/TechHive_Global_Project/README.md

 # Insights Deep Dive
 ### Sales Trends and Growth Rates:

-* The company's sales peak in December 2020 with 4,005 total orders and $1,246,007 monthly revenue.
-This corresponds with the boom in economy-wide spending due to the pandemic changing customer behavior.
+* **The company experienced a significant spike in sales in December 2020 with 4,005 total orders and $1,250,007 in revenue.** This spike corresponds with the boom in economy-wide spending due to the pandemic changing customer behavior.

-* Starting in April 2021, revenue declined on a year-over-year basis for 21 consecutive months.
-In October 2022, revenue hit a company lifetime low, with $178K, and 72% year over year decline.
-In the following months revenue recovered slightly, following spesific holiday seasonality patterns.
+* Beginning in April 2021, TechHive experienced a consistent **year over year revenue decline for 21 consecutive months**, reflecting a market adjustment post-pandemic.
+In October 2022, revenue hit a company lifetime low of **$178K**, representing a **72%** year over year decrease.
+In the following months, revenue recovered slightly, following normal holiday seasonality patterns.

 * Despite the downward trend in 2022, the company's overall performance exceeds the 2019 pre-pandemic baseline in all three key performance indicators.
-This is primarily due to the stronger 1Q22, which recorded revenue and order volume well above the same period in 2020, up 37% and 23% respectively.
+This is primarily due to the stronger 1Q22, which recorded order volume and revenue well above the same period in 2020, with **order volume up 23% and revenue up 37%**.

 * Average order value recorded a single increase in September 2022, which can be associated with an increased share of order volume toward premium products such as high-cost laptops.